VW and Daimler at loggerheads over boardroom defection

-BERLIN German carmakers Volkswagen (VOWG_p.DE) and Daimler (DAIGn.DE) are at loggerheads over the potential defection of a Daimler executive, whom VW wants to head up its trucks business but the CEO of Daimler has said cannot join a rival anytime soon.
+BERLIN, Jan 31 German carmakers Volkswagen and Daimler are at loggerheads over the potential defection of a Daimler executive, whom VW wants to head up its trucks business but the CEO of Daimler has said cannot join a rival anytime soon.

 Andreas Renschler, who had been tipped as a future Daimler CEO, resigned unexpectedly on Tuesday as head of manufacturing at the company's Mercedes-Benz Cars business.